 Born in 1896 to a working-class parents from Tinchenbray (Orne), Normandy, André Breton wrote poetry and studied medicine and psychology at a young age.

-During World War I, Breton worked in psychiatric units with traumatized soldiers, employing the work of Freud, whom he had met, in his practice.
+During World War I, Breton worked in psychiatric units with traumatized soldiers, employing the work of Sigmund Freud, whom he had met, in his practice.
 It was during this time that Breton met Jacque Vaché, a rebellious soldier who would become a friend and important influence.
-Until Vaché's death 1919, Breton corresponded with him for many years; those letters were published as Letters of War (Lettres de guerre) in 1919.
+Until Vaché's death in 1919, Breton corresponded with him for many years; those letters were published as Letters of War (Lettres de guerre) in 1919.

 Breton died in Paris on September 28, 1966.